 The Importance of Drug Stability

-Drug stability refers to a drug product retaining its key properties—including active ingredient strength as noted on its label and sterility, if applicable—within a set tolerance range, from its time of preparation until it reaches its BUD or expiration date.
+Drug stability refers to a drug product retaining its key properties—including active ingredient strength as noted on its label and sterility, if applicable—within a set tolerance range, from its time of preparation until it reaches its beyond-use date or expiration date.

 Stability depends on a variety of factors including the type of drug and its degradation rate, drug dosage, preservatives used, container integrity, the likelihood of any level of contamination occurring during manufacturing, and storage conditions.